Background

 GenAI & APIs

-Siemens was actively rolling out generative AI tools across the organization, and GBS was both a user and a builder of these capabilities.
-I worked on two fronts: improving the team's existing AI tooling and researching new integrations that could extend what was possible within the Mendix platform.
+Siemens was rolling out GenAI across the org, and GBS was both using it and building with it.
+I worked on two fronts: fixing the team's existing AI tooling and researching integrations that could extend Mendix.

 Prompt Engineering